 b.
 Depending on the amount of water in the shipping bag, it may be necessary to slightly tilt the bucket in order for there to be sufficient water to swim until enough water has been added.
 A shim under one side of the bucket will provide a solution for this. *If possible, do not place bucket on floor as this can negatively affect water temperature.

-3. Set up a siphon drip by using airline tubing from the aquarium to each bucket.
+3. Set up a siphon drip by using airline tubing with a control valve from the aquarium to each bucket.

 a.
 Separate siphon drips will be necessary for each bucket

 b.
-Make sure each siphon drip is secured to the tank to avoid the line to rise above the waterline.
+Make sure each siphon drip is secured to the tank and bucket to avoid the line from coming out of the tank or bucket.

 c.
-To create water flow, suck on the bucket end of the tubing while the aquarium end of the tubbing is completely submerged into the aquarium water.
+To create water flow, suck on the bucket end of the tubing while the aquarium end of the tubing is completely submerged into the aquarium water.

-6. After acclimation time has passed, your new addition can be transferred into the aquarium. *Make sure that no shipping bag water is added to the tank.
+5. After acclimation time has passed and you bucket water parameters match your tank water, your new addition can be transferred into the aquarium gently. *Make sure that no shipping bag water is added to the tank.

 CORAL ACCLIMATION PROCESS

-A coral bath is recommended for best practices *Please make sure you read the directions carefully for recommended time-frame and dosing for specific type of coral
+A coral Dip is recommended for best practices *Please make sure you read the directions carefully for recommended time-frame and dosing.

 *For sensitive corals